Kyoga Nakamura: International career

 In October 2013, Nakamura was selected for the Japan U17 national team for the 2013 U-17 World Cup in UAE.
 He played three matches including the Round of 16 match against Sweden U17.

 On 2 September 2024, Nakamura was called up to the Singapore national team centralised training camp for a familiarisation stint prior to gaining Singapore citizenship.
 On 6 November 2024, he received his first official call up as a Singapore citizen.
 He made his debut for Singapore in their 3–2 international friendly victory against Myanmar on 15 November 2024, also earning a Man of the Match award for his performance.

 Nakamura scored his first international goal on 14 December 2024 against East Timor at the Hàng Đẫy Stadium during the 2024 ASEAN Championship.

 Personal life

 Nakamura was born in Funabashi of Chiba Prefecture in Japan.
-He moved to Singapore in 2019, becoming a permanent resident (PR) in 2024, and subsequently a citizen later that year.
+He moved to Singapore in 2019, becoming a permanent resident (PR) in 2024, and subsequently a Singaporean citizen later on 25 October 2024.
 As both Japan and Singapore do not permit multiple citizenships in adulthood, Nakamura had relinquished his Japanese citizenship in the process.